 The animals received partial doses of the vaccine for 12 days.

 The traditional vaccine resulted in a terrible immune response which was dominated by non-neutralizing antibodies.

-The 2 slow release strategies resulted into more and better antibodies.
+The 2 slow release strategies resulted in more and better antibodies.

-According to Crotty, changing the vaccines delivery rather than the vaccine itself can have successful dramatic results.
+According to Crotty, changing the delivery of the vaccines rather than the vaccine itself can have successful dramatic results.
 The next step would be to design delivery strategies for practical clinical use worldwide.

 We need to think outside the box to come up with vaccines against pathogens that are hard to neutralize including the sexually transmitted disease caused by HIV.